AIR CRASH LISTINGS & RESOURCES

 This is a book, which was written by Vogt, a Swiss specialist in Irish airmails, by the Irish Airmail Society in 1997.
 It lists all known crashes with an Irish connection, those within Ireland as well as outside of Ireland.

 This is the “bible” for worldwide air crashes, except those within the USA, which are well covered by the American Air Mail Catalogue.
-It was published in 1995 by Nierinck, who is a well known Belgian crash covers collector.
+It was published in 1995 by Nierinck, who was a well known Belgian crash covers collector.
 It is in French & English, and shows all known varieties of cachets, labels, post office mimeograph explanations, and other crash markings.
 It includes a pricing supplement, which prices all cachet varieties, where mail is known, and items have come onto the market at some point in time.
-The pricing supplement is now 11 years out of date, and really should be updated.
+The American Air Mail Society recently acquired the rights to the Nierinck Catalog and is in the process of updating it.
+A few copies of the 2 volumes are still available.
+Contact me for details.
+Kendall C. Sanford

 This was written by me and published by The Rossiter Trust in England.
 It lists all known crashes of Imperial Airways and its predecessor airlines, and shows all known varieties of cachets, labels, post office mimeograph explanations, and other crash markings.
 It also includes a list of all the aircraft, including registration numbers, of Imperial aircraft which crashed, as well as a list of all the pilots involved in Imperial crashes.
 This is still available from me.
 See: http://aerophilately.net, then click on Book List

 This book was published in 1966.
 It contained listings and descriptions of air crashes, train wreck & shipwrecks—mostly with a British connection.
-It is very imcomplete and way out of date, especially since the publication of Recovered Mail by Henri Nierinck and my book Air Crash Mail of Imperial Airways & Predecessor Airlines.
+It is very incomplete and way out of date, especially since the publication of Recovered Mail by Henri Nierinck and my book Air Crash Mail of Imperial Airways & Predecessor Airlines.
+If a dealer quotes this book, they have no idea what they are doing.

 This was published in May 1939 and was a listing of all known French crashes and covers up to that year.
 It was published in French, and gives a description of each crash, and shows the known cachets.
 It is incomplete since Henri Nierinck published his “Recovered Mail” but is important for the early French crashes.